Research

 Approximately 20% of the global population is infected with Mycobacterium tuberculosis, the bacterial pathogen that causes tuberculosis (TB).
 In fact, TB still devastates the developing world.
 It is projected that TB is once again the #1 killer by a single infectious agent as COVID-19 mortality has diminished.

 M. tuberculosis has evolved to evade being killed by our immune system and antibiotics.
 We are studying the molecular switches, often in ncRNAs and sORFs, that trigger the changes in M. tuberculosis physiology that facilitate immune evasion and antibiotic survival.
-This work is performed in collaboration with the physician-scientist Dr. Robert Husson at Boston Children’s Hospital/Harvard Medical School and provides a framework for the design of new and improved therapeutics to more rapidly clear TB infections.
+This work provides a framework for the design of new and improved therapeutics to more rapidly clear TB infections.